2021–22 Belgian First Division A: Play-off I

-Points obtained during the regular season are halved (and rounded up) before the start of the playoff.
+Points obtained during the regular season were halved (and rounded up) before the start of the playoff.
 Union SG started with 39 points, Club Brugge 36 points, Anderlecht and Antwerp 32 points each.
-As the points of Union SG and Antwerp were rounded up, in case of ties they will always be ranked below the team (or teams) they are tied with.
+As the points of Union SG and Antwerp were rounded up, in case of ties they would always be ranked below the team (or teams) they are tied with.
+The deciding factor after that would be finishing position in the regular season.

 Play-off II

 Points obtained during the regular season were halved (and rounded up) before the start of the playoff.
 Gent started with 31 points, Charleroi with 27 points, and both Mechelen and Genk with 26 points each.
 The points of Genk were rounded up, and hence in case of ties they will always be ranked below the team (or teams) they are tied with.

 The winner of Play-Off II was originally scheduled to play the fourth-placed team of Play-Off I to determine which team would qualify for the second qualifying round of the 2022–23 UEFA Europa Conference League.
 However, since Gent won both the 2021–22 Belgian Cup (thus already qualifying for the 2022–23 UEFA Europa League) and Play-off II, the fourth-placed team of Play-Off I qualified automatically for the Europa Conference League and the European play-off was not contested.